KULeuven-Diepenbeek/course_hwswcodesign/content/30_counter/32_timer_counter.md

 pre: "<i class='fas fa-book'></i> "
 ---

 A typical microcontroller has a timer.
 Although this is a fairly basic component, it has many useful applications.
-Therefore, adding a timer to your RISC-V implementation is the first extension that will be made.
+Therefore, adding a timer to your RISC-V microcontroller is the first extension that will be made.

-The exercise could be: **Print out a dot every microsecond, print a colon on the 8th and a semi-colon on every 16th.** The expected output from such a program would look like: **.......:.......;.......:.......;...**
+A textbook exercise could be: **Toggle a LED roughly every 500 ms and with each fourth period, toggle all the LEDS**.

 ## Hardware